SiyiP/med-linked-blog-starter-md/10A Sensorimotor/MMT Local Anesthetics_Blumer.md

 	- phase 1 => reactive intrmediate then cyt p450 in liver... or by esterases in plasma
 		- ester type eliminations
 		- hydrolyzed in plasma by cholinesterases to aromatic acid + alc
-		- pts with **atypical forms of this can xperience prolongged effects/toxicity**
+		- pts with **atypical forms of this can experience prolonged effects/toxicity**
 		- **also more able to cause allergies bc of making p-aminobenzoic acid** from esterase brkdown
 - effect of vasoconstrictors
 	- we use this with all ...